red-hat-storage/ocs-training/ocp4ocs4/ocs-infra-nodes/ocs4-infra-nodes.md

 # Machine sets

 If the Machine API is supported in the environment, then labels should be added to the templates for the Machine Sets that will be provisioning the infrastructure nodes.
-Avoid the anti-pattern of adding labels manully to nodes created by the machine API.
+Avoid the anti-pattern of adding labels manually to nodes created by the machine API.
 Doing so is analogous to adding labels to pods created by a deployment, in both cases, when (not if) the pod/node fails, it's replacement will not have the appropriate labels.

-NOTE: In EC2 environments, you will want exactly three machine sets, each provisioning infrastructure nodes in a particular availability zone.
+NOTE: In EC2 environments, you will want exactly three machine sets, each configured to provision infrastructure nodes in a distinct availability zone.

-Example Machine Set template that will create nodes with appropriate labeling and taint required for infrastructure nodes that will be used to run OCS services:
+Example Machine Set template that creates nodes with the appropriate taint and lables required for infrastructure nodes that will be used to run OCS services:
 ~~~
   template:
     metadata: